ashleydavis/highstock-yahoo-demo/README.md

 In the example code I use the chart types: [*candlestick*](https://en.wikipedia.org/wiki/Candlestick_chart), *line* and *column*.
 There are [many more chart types available](http://api.highcharts.com/highstock#plotOptions).
 The [OHLC chart type](http://www.highcharts.com/stock/demo/ohlc) is another you might be interested in that is relevant to financial data.

 This example loads data asynchronously when the user zooms in on the data.
 Initially full data must be loaded so that Highstock has something to show in its [navigator](http://api.highcharts.com/highstock#navigator).
 The navigator allows the user to see the entire time series and zoom in on parts of it.
-It is very expensive to download full daily financial data for all time for any company, therefore at the start only monthly data is downloaded.
+It is very expensive to download full daily financial data for any company, therefore initially only monthly data is downloaded.
 Then as the user zooms in for a closer look weekly or daily data is downloaded as needed.
+This helps keep our data load minimal and our load time responsive.

 Highcharts supports asyncronous data download via the [`afterSetExtremes`](http://api.highcharts.com/highstock#xAxis.events.afterSetExtremes) event.
 You can also see a fairly simple example of this in the [Highstock async loading demo](http://www.highcharts.com/stock/demo/lazy-loading).
 It looks something like this: